melwyn95/PreprocLib/README.md

-As we explained in section [Contents](#contents), the module `CLI` has a twofold purpose: to deal with command-line options for the standalone preprocessor, and also export data structures about the configuration meant for the library client, for example, the LIGO compiler.
+As we explained in section [Contents](#contents), the module `CLI` has a twofold purpose: to deal with command-line options for the standalone preprocessor, and also export data structures about the configuration meant for the library client.

 #### The Interface (CLI)